 CONVERSION.
-The Series F Preferred Stock is convertible at any time into Class A Common Stock at a conversion base price of \$16.00 per share, subject to adjustment for certain antidilutive events.
-The conversion base price increases to \$17.00 per share on January 1, 1998 and increases by \$1.00 per share each January 1 thereafter until January 1, 2002 at which time the conversion base price will be equal to the market price of the Class A Common Stock.
+The Series F Preferred Stock is convertible at any time into Class A Common Stock at an initial conversion base price of \$15.00 per share, subject to adjustment for certain antidilutive events.
+The conversion base price increases to \$16.00 per share on April 1, 1997, increases to \$17.00 per share on January 1, 1998 and increases by \$1.00 per share each January 1 thereafter until January 1, 2002 at which time the conversion base price will be equal to the market price of the Class A Common Stock.